02-02-20245 * Feedback Worth Smiling About

-An au pair provides live in childcare and the program is about mutually beneficial cultural experience.
+An au pair provides live-in childcare and the program is based on mutually beneficial cultural experience.

 It is important to welcome the au pair as a member of the family, to provide guidance and to include them in the typical family activities (meal times, sports day or simply watching the tv with the family in the evening!).

 By taking part in the cultural exchange program, the au pair gets the opportunity to improve her/his language skills and to experience the British lifestyle while helping with childcare and light household duties in return.

 Generally, au pair applicants are 18-19 years of age when they apply for the programme.